Stardog: Customer Spotlight

 Use Composer, our open-source training library, to reduce deep learning training time and cost on AWS.
 Composer makes it easy to use the latest and greatest training algorithms, composing them together to speed up training and improve model quality.

-Introducing MosaicML Cloud: Your Path to State of the Art AI
+MosaicML: Your Path to State of the Art AI

 Mosaic LLMs (Part 2): GPT-3 quality for <$500k

 Training large language models (LLMs) costs less than you think.
-Using MosaicML Cloud, we show how fast, cheap, and easy it is to train these models at scale (1B -> 70B parameters).
+Using the MosaicML platform, we show how fast, cheap, and easy it is to train these models at scale (1B -> 70B parameters).
 With new training recipes and infrastructure designed for large workloads, we enable you to train LLMs while maintaining total customizability over your model and dataset.

 New in Composer 0.10: CometML integration, Auto evaluation batch size selection, Streaming dataset preview, and API improvements!